Oumi11/World-Happiness-Report-Analysis/README.md

 #### _1. How does happiness vary from one country to another?
 Are there specific regions that are happier than others?_

-   To answer this question, I used folium on Python to create a choropleth map to visualize the happiness scoring worldwide (here an averaged of the happiness scoring between 2015 and 2019 has been used to showcase the results).
-A JSON file has been also imported to extract the country names.
+  To answer this question, I utilized the Folium library in Python to create a choropleth map, visualizing the worldwide happiness scores.
+The map showcases the average happiness scores from 2015 to 2019.
+Additionally, a JSON file was imported to extract and map the country names accurately.

 ![image](https://github.com/user-attachments/assets/8265612d-2618-4bf0-aabe-5c7915e752ec)